10 Country Singers with Deep Voices

 2. Trace Adkins

-Adkins is the representative of the 90’s on this list.
-He emerged on the scene in 1996, with his classic southern country sound.
-He had more than 20 singles on the Billboard country music charts, with three number one hits ranging through the decades.
+Adkins is the representative of the 90s on this list.
+He emerged on the scene in 1996, with his classic Southern country sound.
+He had more than 20 singles on the Billboard country music charts, with three number-one hits ranging through the decades.

-Apart from his singing, he is also well-known for his acting and TV shows appearances.
+Apart from his singing, he is also well-known for his acting and TV show appearances.
 He has a distinctive bass-baritone voice and has sold millions of records on all of his albums and is still going strong today.

 3. Randy Travis